 Across environments, the gap between constant firefighting and steady improvement rarely comes down to one clever tuning move.
 More often, it comes down to maturity.

-In higher-maturity environments, teams do a few simple things well.
-They define sensible defaults.
-They monitor the right signals.
-They treat configuration changes as planned decisions instead of emergency reactions.
+- They treat configuration changes as planned decisions instead of emergency reactions.

-Storage is a good place to start that shift because the payoff tends to show up quickly in both performance and day-to-day quality of life.
+Storage’s a good place to start that shift because the payoff tends to show up quickly in both performance and day-to-day quality of life.

 Why Storage Problems Keep Returning